The Software Engineer’s Career - Beyond Senior

 Tech lead - an engineer responsible for a particular area of software from a technology perspective (no people management as such).
 This might be either a service (or bunch of micro-services if this name still means anything) or a component.
 In many organizations Tech Lead might be mixed with Team Lead.
 Whereas this is certainly possible, it doesn’t have to be that way (I personally like to think of Team Lead as a first step in the Management career, rather than one of the steps on the Engineering ladder).

 Subject matter expert - an engineer having deep expertise in one of the areas important for the organization.
 This might be a technical area (e.g. streaming) or a particular crossing of technology and business domain (e.g. the Insurtech ecosystem).
-Depending on the organization, these areas can be as narrow or wide as needed (e.g. Insurtech is a field wide enough to have experts focused on a particular area within the field).
+Depending on the organization, these areas can be as narrow or wide as needed (e.g. Insurtech is a field wide enough to have individual experts focused on a particular area within the field).

 Architect - the days of white bearded architects sitting for eons in their ivory towers, only to finally come back to enlighten pariah engineers with voluminous tomes of UML diagrams, are pretty much over.
 These days, design and architecture is a team sport and requires a hands on approach.
 Still, there are engineers who are better at big picture thinking and architecture than others, and they might gravitate towards the architect’s trajectory.